hashed-io/Grants-Program/applications/social-recovery-wallet.md

 Proposal for the RFP titled [Social Recovery Wallet](https://github.com/w3f/Grants-Program).

 ### Background
 We develop Flutter wallets.
 We have experience developing social recovery wallets in Flutter.
-We develop the [SEEDS Flutter wallet](https://github.com/JoinSEEDS/seeds_light_wallet).
+We develop the [SEEDS Flutter wallet](https://github.com/JoinSEEDS/seeds_light_wallet), found at the [Android store](https://play.google.com/store/apps/details?id=com.joinseeds.seedswallet) and the [iOS store](https://apps.apple.com/us/app/seeds-light-wallet/id1507143650).

 We have implemented social recovery in that Flutter wallet.
 It operates on [Telos](https://telos.net).